Nextdoor/kingpin/docs/actors/rightscale.server_array.Terminate.md

 **Options**

   * `array` - The name of the ServerArray to destroy
+  * `idempotent` - optional boolean, default False.
+Will fail the actor if set to True and no arrays are found.

 Examples